SDG 13 – Climate Action , Mahi Āhuarangi

 Climate change collaboration with iwi

-The university, Māori communities and local government are working to develop an adaptation plan.
+The university, Māori communities and local government are working to develop a climate adaptation plan.
 The goal is to prevent people from needing to leave their communities and to protect their urupā and rare taonga that are at risk, as well as people’s wellbeing and livelihoods.

 Tangimoana and Pūtiki climate response plans

-Massey is working with the Horizons, Manawatū and Whanganui District Councils to develop climate response plans for the Tangimoana and Pūtiki communities, where grave flood risks exist due to the impacts of climate change.
-This project, running from 2022 to 2024, is in collaboration with local Māori communities, including Rangitāne and other iwi and hapū.
-The action plans will inform the councils’ future decisions, in consultation with affected communities, about priorities, approaches and funding.
+Massey worked with local and regional government through the Horizons, Manawatū and Whanganui District Councils to develop climate response plans for the Tangimoana and Pūtiki communities, where grave flood risks exist due to the impacts of climate change.
+This project, running from 2022 to 2024, was in collaboration with local Māori communities, including Rangitāne and other iwi and hapū.
+The action plans will inform the councils’ future decisions about priorities, approaches and funding.
+They will be made in consultation with affected communities.

 Whanganui flood strategy